sugarlabs/musicblocks/guide/README.md

 *Undo*, which will restore the mode to the previous version; and

 *Close*, which will close the widget.

+You can also click on individual notes to activate or deactivate them.

 Note that the mode inside the *Custom mode* block is updated whenever the mode is changed inside the widget.